Types of Listening Skills With Examples

 Great listeners also show their curiosity and ask a lot of questions.
 Do this, and you will make a great impression.

-Through their body language and other cues, effective listeners subtly communicate to the speaker that they are listending.
+Through their body language and other cues, effective listeners subtly communicate to the speaker that they are listening.
 Additionally, they encourage and welcome the thoughts, opinions, and feelings of others.

 One way to demonstrate your listening skills is to allow the interviewer to complete each question and statement before responding.
 Do not interrupt and be sure that your responses genuinely answer the question.
 Remember that it is perfectly fine to take a few moments to frame the right response.
-Doing so shows that you have listened and are considerate enough to formulate the best answer.
+Doing so shows that you have fully absorbed the speaker's words and are considerate enough to formulate the best answer.

 What Makes a Bad Listener